 PET (or PETE, PETP, PET-P) is short for PolyEthylene Terephthalate, a thermoplastic polymer which belongs to the polyester group.
 It is a material which is mainly used in clothing and packaging.
 PET is made by the esterification of Terephthalic Acid and Ethylene Glycol; its recycling code is number 1.

-The PET bottle production process begins with the raw material PET being put through a production process called Injection Stretch Blow Moulding, also often referred to as ISBM, which is used for the manufacturing of blown packaging such as bottles and jars.
+The PET plastic bottle production process begins with the raw material PET being put through a production process called Injection Stretch Blow Moulding, also often referred to as ISBM, which is used for the manufacturing of blown packaging such as bottles and jars.
 Injection Stretch Blow Moulding can be subdivided into two different processes called the single stage (or the so-called hot cycle stage) and the two stage (the cold cycle stage).

 Clear glass - PET packaging can have the same clarity and appeal as glass packaging.